PeterMarshall29/book1/jupyternotebooks/char_and_string.md

 `char` is an integral type - all characters have a corresponding integer value, and arithmetic operations can be applied.

-For 8 bit representations like `char`, the integer value run from 0 to 255.
+For 8-bit representations like `char`, the integer value run from 0 to 255.

 The character '1' has the integer value of 49.